iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

 only the need for specific hardware, but also individual responsibility to shut down instances when training is complete.

-To address the specific needs of machine learning teams, we have built the Iterative Provider (TPI).
+To address the specific needs of machine learning teams, we have built Terraform Provider Iterative (TPI).
 TPI is an open-source tool extending the functionality of Terraform, the world's most widely used multi-cloud provisioning product.
 The Iterative Provider enables full lifecycle management of computing resources and is designed specifically for machine learning pipelines.